cknadler/cknadler.github.io/_posts/2012-11-25-testing-with-rcomp.markdown

 layout: post
 title: Testing With RComp
 ---
 A few weeks ago I ran into a bit of a problem.
-I was working on [marktab][marktab] and I needed a simple way to test it's output.
+I was working on [marktab][marktab] and I needed a way to test it.
 Shortly after, [russplaysguitar][russ] started development on a port, [marktab-coffee][marktab-coffee].
-Now I really needed output behavior tests to make sure we kept the grammar consistent.
+I needed output behavior tests to make sure we kept the grammar consistent between both projects.

-While unit tests have their place and will definitely be used in both projects, I couldn't find a framework that made it easy to write simple output tests.
+While unit tests have their place and will definitely be used in both projects, we needed a framework that would make it easy to write simple output tests.

 I started working on a ruby script...